wet-boew/wet-boew-documentation/research-en.md

 ---
 published: true
 layout: default-theme-wet-boew-en
-filename_fr: index-fr
-title: Research and finding - Web Experience Toolkit (WET) documentation
+title: Research and Finding
-description: List of ongoing research and findings related to WET and it's features
-modified: 2018-06-28
+hide_breadcrumb: false
+date_modified: 2020-01-13
 ---

 List of finding and ongoing research related to WET and it's features